xryswelter/bamazon/README.md

 # bamazon
 Node and MySQL project example
 ## What does the project do?
 This is a class project to help demonstrate the skills to use node and mySQL skills.
-Including creating tables in mySQL as well as use those databases to haev an interactive application using node to communicate with the database.
+Including creating tables in mySQL as well as use those databases to have an interactive application using node to communicate with the database.

 ## Why the project is useful
 This application would be useful due to so many people now are becoming online sellers and being able to create databases for shopping.